MeteorsLiu/mrpc/README.md

 2. How to pause or resume coroutine?
 In C++, these actions are compiled to static machine code, but we can't.
 3. We have to rewrite all network stack for stackless coroutine, that's really impossible.

+### Shortage of `Reactor`
+1. Single thread, bad concurrency
+2. Still need to rewrite parts of network library in Go

+First question is solved by `thread per core` model.
+Second...No idea for now, so this project is still in progress, because rewriting is complicated and meaningless.

+### Plan
+I try to solve that problem in other ways like rebuild a Go runtime, but that's too hard.